GANfoundation/technical-discussions/rfcs/0001_ecosystem_identifiers.md

 ## 2. Trait Evaluation Table

+All traits marked with a [x] are required to be a valid DID Method for registration in the Ayra Trust Network as an ecosystem and trust registry identifier.

 | **Trait Name** | **Description** | **Valid?** |
 |----------------|-----------------|------------|
 | Update supported | Ability to update the DID Document. | [x] |